Archie Christie: Life with Agatha Christie

 At the beginning of 1926, Christie and Agatha jointly bought a large house in Sunningdale they called "Styles".
-In April of that year, Agatha's mother, Clarissa Miller, died, and, for several months, she moved back to her childhood home in Ashfield to sort and pack her mother's belongings.
+In April of that year, Agatha's mother, Clarissa Miller, died, and for several months, she moved back to her childhood home in Ashfield to sort and pack her mother's belongings.
 In August, Christie came to see her at Ashfield and told her he wanted a divorce as he had fallen in love with Neele.
 On 3 December 1926, Agatha left their home in Styles and when she did not return, Archie reported her missing.
 A major police hunt was undertaken, and Christie was questioned by the police.
-Agatha was located ten days later at the Swan Hydropathic Hotel (now the Old Swan Hotel) in Harrogate, Yorkshire, registered as Mrs Teresa Neele.
+Agatha was located 10 days later at the Swan Hydropathic Hotel (now the Old Swan Hotel) in Harrogate, Yorkshire, registered as Mrs Teresa Neele.

 Christie was asked to go to the hotel to identify his wife.
-She apparently did not recognise him until later, when she was recovering at her sister's house, Abney Hall.
-Christie issued a statement to the press saying that his wife was suffering from a nervous disorder and that she had complete loss of memory.
+She apparently did not recognise him until later when she was recovering at Abney Hall, her sister's house.
+Christie issued a statement to the press that his wife was suffering from a nervous disorder and that she had complete loss of memory.
 The 1979 dramatic film Agatha was based on this event with Agatha and Archie portrayed by Vanessa Redgrave and Timothy Dalton.
 After this, the couple separated.
 Agatha went to live in a flat in London, and Christie remained at Styles so that he could sell it.
 In 1928, Christie married Nancy Neele at St George's, Hanover Square, with just a few close friends present at the ceremony.